6 Ways to Unplug on Your Next Family Vacation

 Family vacations offer more than just a fun or relaxing break from the everyday routine.
 They offer families the opportunity to connect, enjoy shared experiences, catch up with one another, strengthen bonds, and create meaningful and lifelong memories together.

-But once you embark on that vacation you’d been planning for months—surrounded by your excited children and spouse, who are looking forward to quality family time together—you might discover that you can’t pull yourself away from your phone or your laptop.
+But once you embark on that vacation you had been planning for months—surrounded by your excited children and spouse, who are looking forward to quality family time together—you might discover that you can’t pull yourself away from your phone or your laptop.
 You’re going to miss out on everything a vacation can offer, and you’ll be sending your family the message that other things are more important to you.

 Of course, disconnecting can be easier said than done.
 No one disputes the addictive nature of these devices and the programs running on them.
-You may start out with good intentions, and then suddenly think to yourself: “What was that ding?
+You may start out with good intentions and then suddenly think to yourself: “What was that ding?
 I’ll just check quickly while the kids swim in the pool.
 I’m just going to the room for five minutes to make sure no emergencies have popped up.
 Did you hear something buzz?
 Did I forget to tell someone something about something super important?
 Will it all survive without me?
 Ooh, another Instagram like.”

 The little digitally addicted hamster in your mind just keeps spinning that wheel even though you’re “on vacation.”
 It can truly be challenging to suddenly break these powerful habits.